danielecook/Awesome-Bioinformatics/README.md

 Awesome-Bioinformatics
 ======================

 A curated list of awesome Bioinformatics software and libraries.
 Mostly command line based, and free or open-source.
+Please feel free to [contribute](CONTRIBUTING.md)!